North Korea may have detained elderly U.S. citizen - media

 Kyodo, in a report from Beijing, said the possible detention could become another diplomatic bargaining chip for North Korea, which has held Kenneth Bae, a Korean-American Christian missionary, since November 2012.
 Bae has been sentenced by the Pyongyang regime to 15 years of hard labour.

-The U.S. State Department echoed U.S. embassy officials in Beijing and Seoul who said they were aware of the reports but could not confirm them.
+U.S. embassy officials in Beijing and Seoul said they were aware of the reports, but could not confirm them.

 North Korea claims the man, who apparently is not of Korean descent, has broken the law, according to Kyodo.
 The man entered North Korea for sightseeing last month with a valid visa, Kyodo quoted the diplomatic source as saying.